 Application Procedure

-Nominations for PHF Graduate Assistantships will be accepted each fall semester, spring semester, and summer session, for funding in the next semester, pending availability of funds.
+Nominations for CSCHF Graduate Assistantships will be accepted each fall semester, spring semester, and summer session, for funding in the next semester, pending availability of funds.

-- A letter from the department chair, college dean, or PI outlining the 1:1 match for requested funds.
+- Obtain a letter (or email) from the department chair, college dean, or PI outlining the 1:1 match for requested funds.
 Tuition support from the department or another funding source can be applied towards the match.
-This information can be included in the advisor's support letter only if the advisor is providing the matching funds.

 Evaluation